 Small claims court

 Check to see if the landlord has any court cases in small claims court using CCAP(Consolidated Court Automation Programs).
 This is where you will find eviction cases.
-If there seem to be an unusually large number based on how many units they have, you will have to go to the Court House to see what the evictions were for.
+If there seems to be an unusually large number based on how many units they have, you will have to go to the Courthouse to see what the evictions were for.

 Consumer protection records